 - In produced oil and natural gas.
 It fills separators, drops out in pipelines, in crude batteries and in tankage.

-- It causes erosion and excessive rotating equipment maintenance, increases filter and chemical costs and needs to be cleaned from vessels, batteries and tankage.
+- It causes erosion and excessive equipment maintenance, increases filter and chemical costs and needs to be cleaned from vessels, batteries and tankage.

 Natural Gas Pipelines